 assessing candidates for dispersed roles

 When assessing employees against selection criteria, it is worthwhile tailoring interview questions to address the unique challenges of dispersed work.
-The SSA has released a number of publications on recruitment and selection.
+The VPSC has released a number of publications on recruitment and selection.
 See the full list in the further reading and resources section.

 Example of a bad and a good interview question

 Bad: Can you work by yourself? (asks for a yes/no response)

 Good: Describe a recent situation when you had towork away from your manager for an extended time.
 What were the pitfalls and how did you deal with them? (asks for evidence of actual experience)